 Choosing what colors to wear while you create a video can be quite overwhelming.
 While everyone has specific colors that they look good in, some colors stand out in front of the camera.

 We recommend wearing solid colors with little or no patterns.
 These colors are restful to the eyes and allow your viewers to focus on you and your message and not your clothing.
+For instance, tailored green suits can be a fantastic choice.
+The shade of green, similar to emerald, pops on the screen and looks great with all skin tones.
 However, not all solid colors look good on camera.
 So, what's a good and a bad color?
 Let's find out!

 For example, while a bright white shirt looks great in person, it doesn't translate well on camera.
 When the camera exposure is correct on your face, white glow under studio lights and can "blind" the viewer.